html2rss/html2rss/README.md

 ## Reverse the order of items

 By default, `html2rss` keeps the order of the collection returned from the `items` selector.
 The `items` selector hash can optionally contain an `order` attribute.
-If the value is `reverse` the order of items in the RSS will reverse.
+If its value is `reverse`, the order of items in the RSS will reverse.

 <details>
   <summary>See a YAML feed config example</summary>